WORKSHOPS

 Kindness Through Creativity

-We’re hosting a series of workshops with artist Husna Parvin, inspired by this years theme of ‘Kindness’ for A Season of Bangla Drama 2025 festival.
+We hosted a series of workshops with artist Husna Parvin, inspired by this years theme of ‘Kindness’ for A Season of Bangla Drama 2025 festival.

 Join us on 30th November at the Brady Arts Centre during A Season of Bangla Drama to create a group based ‘Alpona’ artwork using acrylic paint on fabric at our centre on the Isle of Dogs in Tower Hamlets.